The Governor (Nigerian TV series): Synopsis

-Angela Ochello – the deputy Governor of Savannah – finds herself in a cornered situation following the governor's sudden death.
+Angela Ochello – the deputy Governor of the fictional Savannah state – finds herself in a cornered situation following the governor's sudden death.
 She was able to rule the office with the help of her chief of staff while her matrimonial home does not suffer.

 Reception

 According to fans, The Governors coverage of politics is educational.
 Coker described it as a must-watch for everyone planning to venture into politics.